TDC28/TDC28/README.md

 ### Hey there 👋

 - 🌱 I’m currently on my 2A term studying mathematical physics at the University of Waterloo.
-- 🔭 I'm currently working on computational mathematics/physics and quantum computing
+- 🔭 I'm currently working on computational mathematics/physics and quantum computing.

 <!--
 **TDC28/TDC28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.